raldes/Orders/README.md

 ## Solution

-This solution is DDD, CQRS and EventDriven based.
+This solution is DDD, CQRS, and EventDriven based.

-- For commands the controller send Commands to CommandHandler methods (in the App layer), using MediatR.
+For commands the controller sends Commands to CommandHandler methods (in the App layer), using MediatR.

-- The command handler call de entities methods (in the domain layer) to create the entity.
+The command handler calls de entities methods (in the domain layer) to create the entity.

-- Aggregate root: only the entity (in the domain layer) contains the logic to create and modify itself, modify its status and generate DomainEvents related to these modifications.
+Aggregate root: only the entity (in the domain layer) contains the logic to create and modify itself, modify its status and generate DomainEvents related to these modifications.

-- The Command handler call repositories to persist the changes.
-The repository uses UnitOfWorks pattern to persist the changes only if all the db operations where succesfully (transaction mode).
+The Command handler call repositories to persist the changes.
+The repository uses UnitOfWorks pattern to persist the changes only if all the db operations were successful (transaction mode).

-- The DomainEventHandler sends IntegrationEvent to comunicate other services about that event (EventDriven)
+The DomainEventHandler sends IntegrationEvent to communicate other services about that event (EventDriven)

-- Any other service could to susbcribe IntegrationEvents to know about these events.
+Any other service could be to subscribe IntegrationEvents to know about these events.

 ## Projects: